hemenkapadia/hemenkapadia.github.io/_posts/2016-05-07-Ubuntu-with-Nvidia-Bumblebee.md

 ### Restart ###

 Restart your machine and ensure that X server, GUI as well as the tests mentioned above are working as expected.

+[Ubuntu with Nvidia, CUDA and Bumblebee]: {% post_url 2016-11-11-Ubuntu-with-Nvidia-CUDA-Bumblebee %}